wp-plugins/kalins-pdf-creation-station/readme.txt

 = 2.0.1 =
 *Bug fix.
 This plugin no longer destroys all other admin help menus.

+= 2.0.2 =
+*Bug fix.
+PDFs now properly generate when using 'quick edit' on posts when 'auto generate' is turned on.

 == Upgrade Notice ==

 = 0.7 =